fernandossouza/RecipeConfigurationService/README.md

 - input: list parameter for execution of command sql or api, case not necessary not fill
 - path: name of parameter
   - String (50 characters)
+nameParameter: name of the parameter of json dynamic input.
+  - String (10 characters)
+  - Mandatory
+  - Values: static or dynamic
 - type: type of parameter
   - String (10 characters)
   - Mandatory